Three victims of ‘shopping cart killer’ identified, one unidentified and Virginia police searching for more - NewsBreak

 Authorities said that two victims have been positively identified and one has been tentatively identified by family members.
 A fourth victim remains unidentified.
 However, the police believe there are more victims.

-Harrisonburg Chief of Police Kelley Warner said Robinson was arrested as a result of video surveillance and cell phone records placing him near the location in Harrisonburg where two of the victims, Allene Elizabeth Redmon, 54, of Harrisonburg, and Tonita Lorice Smith, 39, of Charlottesville, were found.
+Harrisonburg Chief of Police Kelley Warner said Robinson was arrested as a result of video surveillance and cell phone records placing him near the location in Harrisonburg where two of the victims, Allene Elizabeth Redmon, 54, of Harrisonburg, and Tonita Lorice Smith, 39, of Charlottesville, were found.‘The Murder of Gabby Petito’ documentary coming to Peacock this week

 ABC affiliate WHSV reported in November that the bodies of two women had been discovered in an empty lot in Harrisonburg.
 On Friday, Warner confirmed that the Harrisonburg Police Department identified those two female victims on Nov.
 23, their bodies found in an open lot in a commercial district in the City of Harrisonburg.